conduktor/testing-docs-archive/docs/features/ci-cd-automation.md

 ## Configuring the CI Agent

-The pre-requisite for executing tests in your CI environment is configuring the CI Agent.&#x20;
+The pre-requisite for executing tests in your CI environment is configuring the CI Agent.

 > A single agent token can be used in multiple CI process in parallel.
 However for audit purposes, we recommend creating new agents when the scope or access changes.